achever1/git-flow/README.md

 Your feature branch will be merged and you’re taken back to your develop branch.
 Internally, git-flow used `git merge --no-ff feature/hello-world` to make sure you don’t lose any historical information about your feature branch before it is removed.

 ### Release workflow
+If you need tagged and versioned releases, you can use git-flow’s release branches to start a new branch when you’re ready to deploy a new version to production.
 To start a release process, run the following commands :

     $ git flow release start 1.0.1